thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

 The following significant changes have been made since wolkenkit `3.1.0`:

+- **[BREAKING] Changed** how to configure an application's API address
+  - The configuration in the `package.json` file for the host and port of a wolkenkit application's API have changed.
+For details on how to adjust your previous settings, see [updating an application](../../../../<%= current.version %>/getting-started/updating-wolkenkit/updating-an-application/).
 - **Added** support for EcmaScript 2018 and 2019
   - In previous versions, wolkenkit supported EcmaScript 2017 and earlier.
 The new version now also contains support for EcmaScript 2018 and 2019, which lets you use the latest language features.
 - **Added** code validation when starting an application